DeShanna Neal

 DeShanna U. Neal is an American politician.
 They are a Democratic member of the Delaware House of Representatives, representing District 13.
 They are also the founder of the Intersections of Pride Foundation in Delaware.

 Early life and career

 Their father was a Vietnam Vet while their mother was an office worker for over 30 years.
 Neal graduated from Concord High School in 2000, later getting a bachelors from the University of Phoenix and a master's degree from Wilmington University in 2021.

 Political career

 Neal was elected to the Delaware House of Representatives in 2022 with 60.69% of the vote against Republican opponent, Carlucci Coehlo.
 They were later sworn in on November 7 of that year.
-They also ran a progressive campaign that focused on Mental health, the Environment, and legalization of Cannabis.
+They ran a progressive campaign that focused on mental health, environmentalism, and the legalization of cannabis.

 Personal life

 Neal uses they/them pronouns and is a mother of 4 children, including two transgender daughters, Trinity and Hyperion, who is the subject of their book "My Rainbow".
 They are the co-organizer and creator of New Castle County's first ever LGBTQ Youth Pride Festival, as well as, Delaware's first Drag Queen Story Hour.
 They founded a non-profit organization on February 20, 2020.